Heavy mineral sands ore deposits: Diamond sands

 The coast of Namibia is host to economic diamantiferous beach sands, which are exploited by building sea walls and isolating stretches of coastline.
 The beaches are so isolated that they are sometimes processed in their entirety, down to the bedrock, in search of diamonds.
 Such deposits have been sought around the world, with sporadic reports of high-value stones but no instances of economic quantities of sediment.

 Environmental concerns

 The mining of beach sands and of fossilized beach placers is often controversial because the operation requires the strip mining of large areas.
 Often this land is in ecologically sensitive surroundings and contains fragile ecosystems built up on poor sandy soils.

+Documented impacts of large-scale coastal heavy mineral sands mining include the disturbance of dune ecosystems, loss of agricultural land, changes in groundwater systems, and pressures on local livelihoods dependent on fishing and small-scale farming.
+In the fertile areas of Senegal's Grande Côte area, for example, where the extraction of heavy mineral sands has caused environmental degradation, threats to livelihoods and community tensions, there is a complex trade-off between economic growth, environmental sustainability and social equity.

 The mining process is ideally modelled on the extraction operations underway in Australia, where the strip mining is followed by rehabilitation of the mined areas including intensive re-vegetation with ecologically similar species, re-contouring of the land to its original shape, including dunes, and management of groundwater resources.
 Modern mining practices tend to favor dry mining rather than dredging operations, due to the advent of electrostatic mineral separation processes.